Shangxz/MHacksDoorBell/README.md

 ``````````
 ## Deployment

 This is an Raspberry Pie based application, however it can be run on windows/mac.
-Web services are mostly on AWS and Microsoft Azure.
+Web services, Machine learning and AI cognitive abilities APIs are mostly on AWS and Microsoft Azure.

 ## Built With